-Now in her third term in Parliament as MP for Taranaki-King Country, Barbara is National’s spokesperson for Agriculture, Energy & Resources, and Food Safety.
+Now in her third term in Parliament as MP for Taranaki-King Country, Barbara is National’s spokesperson for Agriculture, Biosecurity and Food Safety.

 She splits her time between her electorate, Wellington and other parts of the country, as the demands of her responsibilities require.